abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/spark-on-azure/background.md

 ## Introduction to Azure Linux 3.0

 Azure Linux 3.0 is Microsoft's in-house, lightweight Linux distribution optimized for running cloud-native workloads on Azure.
 Designed with performance, security, and reliability in mind, it is fully supported by Microsoft and tailored for containers, microservices, and Kubernetes.
-With native support for Arm64 (Aarch64) architecture, Azure Linux 3.0 enables efficient execution of workloads on energy-efficient Arm-based infrastructure, making it a powerful choice for scalable and cost-effective cloud deployments.
+With native support for Arm64 (AArch64) architecture, Azure Linux 3.0 enables efficient execution of workloads on energy-efficient Arm-based infrastructure, making it a powerful choice for scalable and cost-effective cloud deployments.

-As of now, the Azure Marketplace offers official virtual machine images of Azure Linux 3.0 only for x64-based architectures, published by Ntegral Inc. However, native Arm64 (Aarch64) images are not yet officially available.
-Hence, for this Learning Path, we create our custom Azure Linux 3.0 virtual machine image for Aarch64, using the [Aarch64 ISO for Azure Linux 3.0](https://github.com/microsoft/azurelinux#iso).

-Alternatively, use the [Azure Linux 3.0 Docker container](https://learn.microsoft.com/en-us/azure/azure-linux/intro-azure-linux) on any supported platform.

-For this Learning Path, we perform the deployment and benchmarking on both the Azure Linux 3.0 environments, the Docker container, as well as the custom-image-based virtual machine.

 ## Apache Spark